auanasgheps/snapraid-aio-script/README.md

 4. Edit the config file and add your email address at line 9
 5. Tweak the config file if needed
 6. Schedule the script execution time

+It is tested on OMV5, but will work on other distros.
+In such case you may have to change the mail binary or SnapRAID location.

 # Known Issues
 - Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.